dappforce/subsocial-docs/docs/develop/sdk/Energy.md

 displayed_sidebar: developSidebar
 ---

-**This section covers interaction that you can do with energy module.
-You can learn more [here](/docs/develop/concepts/sponsored/energy.md)**
+**This section covers interaction that you can do with energy module.**

+*We recommend to learn [Signing & Sending Transactions](https://docs.subsocial.network/docs/develop/sdk/transactions) before it.*

+*Also you can learn more about energy [here](/docs/develop/concepts/sponsored/energy.md)*

 ### Burn SUB to generate energy